Frequently Asked Questions by Nonprofits

 All donation transactions on the givelocalnrv.org website are processed through Mightycause.
 Donors giving through this site will see that reflected on their credit/debit card statements as some version of the following: "MCF*GiveLocalNRV" or "Mightycause Foundation", or the name of the organization you gave to might be listed in the charge, such as "MCF*LiteracyNRV".

-This year’s GiveLocalNRV Giving Day will be held from noon on Wednesday, June 25 to at noon on Thursday, June 26.
+This year’s GiveLocalNRV Giving Day will be held from noon on Wednesday, June 24 to at noon on Thursday, June 25.
+Early giving for the event opened on June 1.

 Visit givelocalnrv.org/login to enter your username and password.
 When you log into the platform, you’ll see your name in the upper right corner.
 A dropdown menu appears when you click your name.
 This allows you to access the nonprofits you manage and different parts of your user profile.
 (Please note, anything listed below your name is a section within your personal user account, not the organization's profile page.)